Last updated September 7th, 2023.

-I’ve mentioned many times before that buying property in Asia can be complicated as a foreign investor.
+We’ve mentioned many times before that buying property in Asia can be confusing as a foreign investor.
+The differences between freehold and leasehold real estate in some countries certainly complicates matters.

 When buying your first condo in Bangkok or a villa in Bali, you’ll have to overcome more than just linguistic and cultural barriers.
 You must also contend with local property ownership laws and customs that are often unheard of in the West.